lk3/scipat/README.md

 ## About

 This module generates a dataset from USPTO patent records for data science exercises.
-It is based on the pypatent module by @daneads and @danhydro but will likely change significantly as this new module has a more narrowly defined purpose.
+Its data retrieval component is based on the [pypatent](https://github.com/daneads/pypatent) module by @daneads and @danhydro.

 Work in progress.